MrNasaMan/hcf-atc-tool/README.md

 # Honolulu Control Facility ATC Tool

 An ATC tool developed for the Honolulu Control Facility using electron.js.
-Currently sues vatsim metar api, data stream, and aviation api to get charts.
+Currently uses vatsim metar api, data stream, and aviation api to get charts.

 Using electron on first release, currently in proccess of updating procedures.
 Package and package-lock not included, users will need to download all packages themselves and set up electron in the package.json.
 Documentation for electron can be found here: www.electronjs.org